Skip Global navigation and goto content

 Florida Department of Health in Columbia County

-Sexually transmitted diseases (STDs) are infections you can get by having sex with someone who has one of these diseases.
+Sexually transmitted infections (STIs) are infections you can get by having sex with someone who has one of these diseases.
 If you have sex just once with an infected partner, you can become infected whether the sex is genital, oral, or anal.
-You often will not be able to tell if your partner has an STD.
+You often will not be able to tell if your partner has an STI.
 Sometimes there are no signs you can see.

-Some STDs leave women unable to have children.
+Some STIs leave women unable to have children.
 Some can kill you or have long-term effects on your health.
-If a woman is pregnant and has an STD, she and her developing baby may both be affected
+If a woman is pregnant and has an STI, she and her developing baby may both be affected

-People who have sex can protect themselves by taking precautions; don't treat sex casually, have only one sex partner, don't use drugs, and always use a condom correctly.
-Condoms are available for free from your county Health Clinic.
-Don't take chances - STDs are preventable if you protect yourself!
+People who have sex can protect themselves by taking precautions; don't treat sex casually, have only one sex partner, and don't use drugs.
+Don't take chances - STIs are preventable if you protect yourself!

 The Florida Department of Health in Columbia County has specially trained nurses and physicians to examine, diagnose, and treat both men and women.
 Early diagnosis and treatment is the best way to decrease complications and in many cases obtain a complete cure.
-STD examinations are given on Tuesdays of every week.
+STI examinations are available Monday - Friday.

 Resources